- GAP 200.032, Research Subject Payments using Short-Term Cash Funds (STCFs)

 - University Cashiering will monitor fund balances and receipt activity to identify funds outstanding for more than 30 days.
 If funds are outstanding for more than 30 days, an e-mail reminder will be sent to the custodian, and copied to the fiduciary and business manager.
 A hold may be placed on the funds until the account is brought current.

-- If funds are outstanding for more than 60 days, Internal Audit may be notified.
+- If funds are outstanding for more than 60 days, the Duke Office of Audit, Risk and Compliance may be notified.
 Additional advances will be frozen until fund has been cleared.